C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Methods

 \subsubsection{CMAES Optimization and Edge Loss}

-The 2D-3D registration process aligns geometric features between the video frames and the 3D model.
-The optimization and loss function proposed in the original C3VD study were used.
+The 2D/3D registration aligns geometric features between the video frames and the 3D model.
+The optimization and loss function proposed in the original C3VD \cite{bobrow2023colonoscopy} study were used.
 During this process, the virtual camera traversed the pre-defined camera trajectory, rendering depth maps from the 3D colon model at each keyframe pose.
-Within each registration iteration, the current transformation estimate (T) was applied to the 3D model.
-Subsequently, depth maps were rendered at camera poses corresponding to the extracted video keyframes.
-Edge maps were extracted from the depth images using the Canny edge detection algorithm.
+At each registration iteration, the current transformation estimate ($\mathbf{T}$) was applied to the 3D model.
+Depth maps were then rendered at camera poses corresponding to the selected keyframes.
+Canny edge detection was used to extract edge maps from the rendered depth images.
 An edge similarity score $\mathcal{S}_e$ was used to quantify the similarity between the edge maps obtained from the video keyframes and the rendered depth maps.
-After blurring the edge maps with a Gaussian kernel, the edge similarity score between the rendered depth's edge maps $E_{\text{Depth}}$ and the target edge maps extracted from video keyframes $E_{\text{RGB}}$ is computed as:
+After blurring the edge maps with a Gaussian kernel, the edge similarity score between the rendered depth's edge maps $E_{\text{Depth}}$ and the target edge maps extracted from video keyframes $E_{\text{RGB}}$ was computed as:

 where K is the number of keyframe pairs, H and W represent the image height and width, respectively, and the dot product is applied between corresponding pixels in the edge maps.
-This edge similarity term was incorporated into the overall objective function used to optimize T:
+The similarity score was incorporated into the optimization objective for estimating $\mathbf{T}$:

 where $\mathbf{T}_{\mathrm{final}}$ represents the final estimated transform.
 The minimization was achieved using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) optimization method \cite{hansen2003}.